 Division of Cost Determination Office of Acquisition Management Services

-The Division of Cost Determination (DCD) has delegated authority to negotiate and issue indirect cost rates (ICR) and cost allocation plans (CAPs) on behalf of the Federal Government.
-These negotiations are based on guidance issued by the Office of Management and Budget (OMB) and the Federal Acquisition Regulation (FAR) for organizations receiving the preponderance of direct Federal funds from the U.S. Department of Labor (DOL).
+The Division of Cost Determination (DCD) has delegated authority to negotiate and issue indirect cost rates (ICR) and cost allocation plans (CAPs) on behalf of the Federal Government, for organizations receiving the preponderance of direct Federal funds from the U.S. Department of Labor (DOL).
 The negotiated ICR rates and CAPs are utilized to properly support indirect cost billings and close-out efforts on cost reimbursable grants and contracts.

 DCD performs four main functions:

-- Negotiate, issue, and maintain a file of indirect cost rates and cost allocation plans based on OMB Circular A-87 for State/Local organizations, A-122 for non-profit organizations, and FAR 31.2 for commercial organizations.
+- Negotiate, issue, and maintain a file of indirect cost rates and cost allocation plans based on regulatory guidance applicable to state/local organizations, non-profit organizations and commercial organizations.

-- Conduct the Audit Resolution process based on OMB Circular A-50 for indirect costs and cost allocation findings resulting from audit reports issued by DOL's Office of the Inspector General.
+- Conduct the audit resolution process for indirect costs and cost allocation findings resulting from audit reports issued by DOL's Office of the Inspector General.